Typhoon Yuri: Meteorological history

 Rounding the western periphery of a subtropical ridge, Yuri began to take a more northerly course, bringing it within 100 km of Guam on November 27 as a strong typhoon.
 After passing south of the island, the typhoon weakened but continued to grow in size, reaching an estimated 900 km in diameter upon clearing the Northern Mariana Islands.
-After recurving towards the northeast the storm accelerated and began transitioning into an Extratropical cyclone.
-Yuri weakened below typhoon status early on December 1 shortly before completing the transitioning.
-The remnants restrengthened to a powerful hurricane force cyclone due to baroclinic processes.
+After recurving towards the northeast the storm accelerated and began transitioning into an extratropical cyclone.
+Yuri weakened below typhoon status early on December 1 shortly before completing the transition.
+The remnants restrengthened to a powerful hurricane-force cyclone due to baroclinic processes.
 Continuing to track northward, they were last noted on December 3.

 Impact

 Pohnpei

 On Pohnpei, the storm had caused a loss of a radio tower.
-The total damage on the island of Pohnpei was totaled to $3 million (1991 USD).
+The total damage on the island of Pohnpei totaled $3 million (1991 USD).

 Guam

 On the United States territory of Guam, the large yet particularly dangerous and destructive tropical cyclone passed this western Pacific island on November 27.
 The storm brought wind gusts of up to 115 mph to the territory.
 The storm caused 2,500 people into shelters.
 The storm also produced high waves as tall as a two-story building to the Guam shoreline.
 The storm also managed to dump 4 inches of rain on the Territory.

 As civil defense and other workers tried to recover from the 24-foot waves and 115 mph winds of Typhoon Yuri, about three-quarters of Guam remained without electricity on November 28.
 But Guam was spared the full brunt of Yuri.
 It missed the island by 50 miles.
 No deaths were reported from the storm.

 Nearly all of Guam (ninety percent of the 133,000 residents) remained without water and electricity on November 29, nearly two days after the powerful tropical cyclone passed Guam.
 2,500 of the residents that took shelters were crammed into 12 school shelters on November 28.

-Overall, the storm caused $33 million (1991 USD) in the area.
+Overall, the storm caused the area $33 million (1991 USD).